Running hvisor on QEMU

 sudo chroot .

-, if you encounter the errorchroot: failed to run command ‘/bin/bash’: Exec format error
+, if an errorchroot: failed to run command ‘/bin/bash’: Exec format error

 5. Rust Environment Configuration